 Mom, you do not struggle alone.
 My story of infertility and late pregnancies at 40 (we lost one twin) and at 42 (we had twins) made me instantly identify with the following story and want to share it here.
-Thank you, Jeanne Harrison, for giving us courage and balm!)
+Thank you, Jeanne Harrison, for giving courage and insight.)

 I could hear the tears in her voice.
 “Oh, I’m happy,” she quickly said.
 “I’m very thankful, it’s just . . . my pregnancies are so hard!
 Last time it was really rough, and I just don’t know how I’m going to do it again.
 I’ll be sick and exhausted and so uncomfortable, and this time I have to take care of a toddler, too!”